This article provides general information about Thunderbird.

 Is Thunderbird available in my language?

 Very likely, yes.
 Thunderbird has many dedicated volunteer translators who translate each version.
-If you do not find your language in the download list, then we encourage you to develop a localized version with the help of the community of volunteers.
+If you do not find your language in the download list, then we encourage you to help develop a localized version with the help of other volunteers.

 Is Thunderbird available for my platform?

 Probably.
-Windows, Mac and Linux are available from the download page.
-For other operating systems, you can build Thunderbird from the source code.
+Windows, Mac, Linux, and Android are available from the download page.
+For other operating systems, you can build Thunderbird desktop from the source code.

 Is Thunderbird available for IOS or iPhone?